Pareto sensitivity, most-changing sub-fronts, and knee solutions: The unconstrained case

+\tcb{One can observe from each figure that the~MCM~\eqref{eq:metric} is approximately correlated with the~MCF.} Note that the neighborhoods are required only for computing the~MCM and not for the~$\MCF$. \tcb{Remark~\ref{rem:MCFvsMCM} below explains that minimizing the~$\MCF$ provides a more reliable approach than minimizing the~$\MCM$.}

-\begin{remark} Given the approximate correlation between the~$\MCF$ and~MCM, one might think that knee solutions could be obtained by minimizing the~MCM over~$\lambda_c$ instead of the~$\MCF$ over~$\lambda$.
+\begin{remark} Given the approximate correlation between the~$\MCF$ and~$\MCM$, one might think that knee solutions could be obtained by minimizing the~$\MCM$ over~$\lambda_c$ instead of the~$\MCF$ over~$\lambda$.
 However, such an approach presents challenges because~$\MCM=\MCM(\mathcal{E}_{\alpha}(\lambda_c))$ depends on the neighborhood size~$\alpha$.
-With fixed right-hand sides, the~MCM may achieve a small value for a neighborhood~$\mathcal{E}(\lambda_c)$ with a small size (particularly in regions of the parameter space where the norm of~$\nabla \bar{F}(\lambda_c)$ is low), even if its center~$\lambda_c$ is not a knee solution.
+With fixed right-hand sides, the~$\MCM$ may achieve a small value for a neighborhood~$\mathcal{E}(\lambda_c)$ with a small size (particularly in regions of the \tcb{weight vector} space where the norm of~\tcb{$\nabla_{\lambda}(F(x(\lambda_c)))$} is low), even if its center~$\lambda_c$ is not a knee solution.
 Therefore, minimizing the~$\MCF$ provides a more reliable approach. \end{remark}